AIDS Healthcare Foundation: Global

-In May 2023, AHF began a collaboration with the Pan American Health Organization (PAHO) to eliminate HIV/AIDS, tuberculosis, viral hepatitis, monkeypox, and other STIs in Latin America.
+In 2023, AHF began a collaboration with the Pan American Health Organization (PAHO) to eliminate HIV/AIDS, tuberculosis, viral hepatitis, monkeypox, and other STIs in Latin America.
 The partnership set out to implement WHO recommendations through advocacy, including improvement of prevention programs, quality of care, and treatment outcomes.

 In 2025, AHF was named an SAP Innovation Award winner for its use of data to provide HIV/AIDS care globally.
+In November of that year, AHF sent essential supplies to aid Hurricane Melissa victims in Jamaica.
+The organization deployed more than 40 pallets with critical supplies, such as generators, water, toilet paper, tents, tarps, ready-to-eat food kits, feminine hygiene kits, and water purification tablets.

+In January 2026, AHF's Rose Parade float honored the organization's Southern California wildfire and hunger relief efforts.
+After the January 2025 wildfires in California, AHF volunteers and partners served more than 75,000 hot meals to wildfire evacuees and first responders through its national "Food for Health" program, which provides nutritious groceries to people in need.

 Housing

 AHF is a proponent of increasing the housing supply for low-income and homeless individuals, and also advocates for rent control.
-The organization states that its housing platform is based on what they call the "3 Ps": Protect, preserve, and produce.
-They explain this as addressing gentrification and homelessness by promoting rent control and discouraging evictions; supporting sustainable land-use policies without disrupting neighborhoods; and creating affordable housing through cost-effective new construction and the adaptive reuse of existing buildings.
+The organization states that its housing platform is based on what it calls the "3 Ps": Protect, preserve, and produce.
+AHF explains this as addressing gentrification and homelessness by promoting rent control and discouraging evictions; supporting sustainable land-use policies without disrupting neighborhoods; and creating affordable housing through cost-effective new construction and the adaptive reuse of existing buildings.

 Weinstein likens the homelessness and housing affordability crises to the "moral outrage of AIDS in the [1980s]," with many homeless youth identifying as LGBTQ.
 Under his leadership, AHF has sued to prevent the destruction of available housing units by developers who favor luxury housing.

 In recognition of the interconnectedness between housing stability and overall health outcomes for individuals living with HIV/AIDS, AIDS Healthcare Foundation established the Healthy Housing Foundation (HHF).
 HHF is responsible for finding or building affordable housing units in several places across the country, including Los Angeles and Miami-Dade County, where the organization has made a multi-million dollar commitment to house people in need.

 In 2017, AHF created a new organization named the Healthy Housing Foundation (HHF) which started acquiring hotels (often single-room occupancy) in the Los Angeles area for conversion to affordable housing units, renting them for about $400 to $600 per month.
 By 2020, it owned seven such properties totaling 800 units.
 As of 2022, it owns over a dozen in Los Angeles, Hollywood, and Skid Row neighborhoods, and by 2023 has spend more than $180 million on the purchase and renovation of these properties.
 AHF has specialized in buying old (and sometimes vacant) hotels and converting them to housing (for a total investment of $110,000 per unit) as a much more cost-effective way to provide housing than the City of Los Angeles, which pays about $500,000 per unit for constructing new affordable housing.